 For this dog snack, you will need the most time – about 20 minutes and another ten to bake.
 Try to make it in smaller amounts so that your dog can eat it fresh or in the next two days.
 But it’s also suitable for freezing, no longer than three weeks.

 Mash one avocado, and add three tablespoons of tomato paste.
 Add two slices of crispy bacon, finely chopped.
 Finally, add one salt of all-purpose flour and half a salt of grated mozzarella.
+By clicking this site you can see funny dog videos.

 Roll the dough onto a baking sheet.
 It shouldn’t be thicker than 1/2 inch.
 After about ten minutes, turn off the oven to allow the dough to cool slowly.
 Use a pizza cutter to cut this treat and keep it in a mason jar.
 See this page for tips on how to store puppy cookies.